 A large study in over 200,000 people found that those who followed a healthy plant-based diet rich in vegetables, fruits, whole-grains, legumes, and nuts had a significantly lower risk of developing heart disease than those following non-plant-based diets.
 However, unhealthy plant-based foods that included sugary drinks, fruit juices, and refined grains were associated with a slightly increased heart disease risk in that same study.

 Another study of over 77,000 people showed that those who followed a mostly plant-based diet might lower their risk of colorectal cancer by almost 22% compared to non-plant based diet eaters.

 If that's not enough evidence, there have been studies that indicate that a diet high in plant-based vegetables and fruits may help prevent Alzheimer's disease in older adults.
 Still, more research is needed to prove this definitively.
-Plants contain phytochemicals and antioxidants, which may contribute to the progression of Alzheimer's diseases and may reverse cognitive decline.
+Plants contain phytochemicals and antioxidants, which may slow progression of Alzheimer's disease and cognitive decline.